KundanSatkar/KundanSatkar/README.md

 I'm a Data Scientist with **2+ years of production experience** building ML systems that move real business metrics — not just notebook experiments.
 I've shipped churn prediction models, demand forecasting systems, and automated analytics dashboards used by executive teams.

-Currently finishing my **M.S. in Data Science at University at Buffalo** (Dec 2025), where I've worked on everything from distributed computing on 8M+ records to multi-agent AI architectures.
+**M.S. in Data Science at University at Buffalo** (Dec 2025), where I've worked on everything from distributed computing on 8M+ records to multi-agent AI architectures.

 What sets me apart: I don't just model data — I translate it.
 I partner with cross-functional stakeholders to make sure insights actually reach decisions.